Wexop/RandomEnemiesSize/Thunderstore/README.md

 }
  ```

-Feel free to use this dictionary for any compatibility with the mod.
 For any question, suggestion, need, feel free to open an issue on GitHub or to ping me in the modded lethal company server :)